AhmedAlkh/ghost-gist/Develop/gist-template.md

 ### Anchors

 Anchors do not match any characters, they match the position of a character(before or after).
-The caret ^ matches at the beggining of the text while the dollar sign \$ matches and the end.
+The caret ^ matches at the beggining of the text while the dollar sign \$ matches at the end.
 If the expression is "^s", then the text must start with an "s".
 If the expression is "d$", then the text must end with a "d".
 ```